Igepo/Grass-Shader/README.md

-This project features a dynamic grass shader based on this Grass Shader video (https://www.youtube.com/watch?v=IjfBlUtJF_0&list=WL) using URP.
+This project includes a dynamic grass shader based on this Grass Shader video (https://www.youtube.com/watch?v=IjfBlUtJF_0&list=WL) created with Shader Graph and URP.

 It includes a custom interaction where grass bends when an object passes nearby.